donnemartin/awesome-aws/README.md

 * [Install](https://github.com/mcohen01/amazonica#installation)
 * [Docs](https://github.com/mcohen01/amazonica#documentation)

-*The Haskell SDK is a community project with limited docs and/or samples.*)
+*The Clojure SDK is a community project with limited docs and/or samples.*)

 ### Go SDK